You’re starting your own podcast because you want to be part of the Information Revolution of the XXI century.

 The editing process is essential to guarantee a proper speech flow and to remove unpleasant frequencies from the recording.

-But for those with a very low budget, you can hire the cheapest podcasts editors in the market, as well.
+Instead, you should try to hire the cheapest podcasts editors in the market.
 Just follow the link below:

 And that’s it!
 This is how you can get started with your own show.
 I hope this video was helpful and if you end up following my suggestions, do me a favor and leave a link to your podcast in the comments!